llvm/llvm-project/flang/docs/OpenMP-declare-target.md

 NOTE: `declare target` can be applied to implicit `SAVE` attributed variables.
 However, by default Flang does not represent these as `GlobalOp`'s, which means we cannot tag and lower them as `declare target` normally.
-Instead similarly to the way `threadprivate` handles these cases, we raise and initialize the variable as an internal `GlobalOp` and apply the attribute.
+Instead, similarly to the way `threadprivate` handles these cases, we raise and initialize the variable as an internal `GlobalOp` and apply the attribute.
 This occurs in the flang/lib/Lower/OpenMP.cpp function `genDeclareTargetIntGlobal`.